marinalvdgs/dapur_hangus_app/README.md

 ## About

-This project implement the design found on [Behance](https://www.behance.net/gallery/100776963/Dapur-Hangus-UI-App).
+This project implements the design found on [Behance](https://www.behance.net/gallery/100776963/Dapur-Hangus-UI-App).
 I only used [Flutter SDK](https://flutter.dev/) for this.

 For implementing side navigation bar I created my own custom template scaffold with custom navigation bar on the left side and expanding body on the right side.